emesene/emesene/osx/README.markdown

 * DMG has to be built manually, just create a new disk image from the dist/emesene folder.
 The background image is in dist/emesene/.background
 * DMG volume icon has to be set manually
-* Occasionally script randomly creates a dist folder in ~/Library